 You'll need to provide all of the prescribed evidence required by law in relation to marital status and residence.
-In addition, both parties to the marriage will need to provide a passport size colour photograph to the registrar at the time of notice; the usual restrictions and requirements for passport photographs apply.
+In addition, both parties to the marriage will need to provide a passport-sized colour photograph to the registrar at the time of notice; the usual restrictions and requirements for passport photographs apply.

 If you're subject to immigration control you should be aware that you documents will be scrutinised for evidence of your immigration status.